MaryamAsgarinezhad/obsidian/AI/Deep Learning/Generative models.md

 Loss function:
 ![[Pasted image 20240828190026.png]]
 - The **discriminator** tries to maximize the probability of correctly classifying real and fake data.
-The loss function for the discriminator is typically the binary cross-entropy loss.
+The loss function for the discriminator is typically the binary ==cross-entropy loss==.
   Here, D(x)is the discriminator's output for a real data sample x, and D(G(z))is its output for a generated sample G(z) where z is the random noise input to the generator.
 - ![[Pasted image 20240828191602.png]]
 - The **generator** tries to minimize the discriminator’s ability to distinguish between real and fake data.
 This encourages the generator to produce data that the discriminator classifies as real.
-We continue trainig until we reach a certain precession.
+We continue training until we reach a certain precession.
 - ![[Pasted image 20240828191752.png]]

-- After training we only use generator, while in VAE after training we only use decoder.
+- **After training we only use generator, while in VAE after training we only use decoder.**

 In VAE, dimensions of z were independent.
 In GAN, sampled data from a noisy distribution are independent:
 ![[Pasted image 20240828192859.png]]